cboettig/nonparametric-bayes/inst/examples/BUGS/allen.md

 We define which parameters to keep track of, and set the initial values of parameters in the transformed space used by the MCMC.
 We use logarithms to maintain strictly positive values of parameters where appropriate.
-Because our priors on the noise parameters are inverse gamma distributed.